minprog/app-studio/40 Problem Sets/80 APIs/20 Assignment.md

 ## Assignment

 So, this is the final week and your best chance to make something of your own!
 There is one important constraint, however: the application concept should be based on a public API with open data.
+It should also be a "live" API, where you can do requests from your app for more data; for example, using JSON.

+Some suggestions for finding APIs:

 - <https://opendatanederland.org>
 - <https://github.com/caesar0301/awesome-public-datasets>